isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-install-rpt-port/t-email-file.md

 ---
 description: Access to and permissions within your Report Portal are controlled using individual user and group accounts.
-seo-description: Access to and permissions within your Report Portal are controlled using individual user and group accounts.
-seo-title: Edit the Email.asp File
 solution: Analytics
 title: Edit the Email.asp File
 topic: Data workbench